 Dancing has been part of human civilisation for thousands of years.
 Around the world, in every culture, there’s always dancing; whether that be for group bonding, to attract the opposite sex or simply to have a good time (although where exactly the Macarena fits into this is a mystery).

-In this series, we’ll be looking at dances that have emerged for other reasons – to recount combat tales, for religious expression or as an excuse for cross-dressing.
+In this series, we’ll be looking at dances that have emerged for other reasons – to recount combat tales, for religious expression or as an excuse for cross-dressing (but never to promote travel insurance).
 Please join us as we twerk our way around some of the world’s more unusual dances:

 Morris dancing | England

 A series on dances from around the world would seem incomplete without morris dancing, even if familiarity may have blinded us to just how odd it is.
 For those who don’t know, morris is a traditional English folk dance in which groups of heavily-bearded men tie bells to their legs and wave their handkerchiefs around.
 The first recorded mention of morris dancing dates from 1448, when a payment of seven shillings was made to a group of dancers (possibly in an attempt to make them go away).

 According to Wikipedia, two of the most important people in morris dancing history were Cecil Sharp and Maud Karpeles, but I must admit that I’d never heard of either of them.
 The only morris man I can name is Mr Lewis, my second-year maths teacher, who foolishly allowed himself to be spotted dancing one weekend and was never able to forget it.